andrejewski/smithsonian/README.md

 - `extension String` what file extension to use for new files
 - `filename Function` generates a filename, given the user supplied name and the extension
 - `filedata Function` generates the default file contents given, given the user supplied name and the extension
+- `handleError Function` handles any error in Smithsonian, mostly filesystem errors.
 - `namespace String` if set to, say, "/admin" would serve everything Smithsonian through `localhost:8080/admin/`
 - `sessionKeys Array[String]` are used in initializing Express's cookie-session
 - `static String` is the directory serving the favicon.ico and CSS files